Sign in Agent Mode

 How has it helped my organization?

-Using Datadog across all of our apps, we were able to consolidate a number of alerting and error-tracking apps, and Datadog ties them all together in cohesive dashboards.
+Through the use of Datadog across all of our apps, we were able to consolidate a number of alerting and error-tracking apps, and Datadog ties them all together in cohesive dashboards.

 What is most valuable?

+Synthetic testing is great, allowing us to catch potential problems before they impact real users.
 Real user monitoring gives us invaluable insights into actual user experiences, helping us prioritize improvements where they matter most.
 And the ability to create custom dashboards has been incredibly useful, allowing us to visualize key metrics and KPIs in a way that makes sense for different teams and stakeholders.

 What needs improvement?

-While the documentation is very good considering all the frameworks and technology Datadog covers, there are areas - specifically .NET Profiling and Tracing of IIS hosted apps - that need a lot of focus to pick up on the key details needed.
+While the documentation is very good, there are areas that need a lot of focus to pick up on the key details.
+In some cases the screenshots don't match the text when updates are made.

-In some cases the screenshots don't match the text as updates are made.
-I spent longer than I should figuring out how to correlate logs to traces, mostly related to environmental variables.
+I spent longer than I should trying to figure out how to correlate logs to traces, mostly related to environmental variables.

 For how long have I used the solution?